-Robotics Process Automation tools have been used in various organizations especially where processes are stable and follows a specific sequence of operation.
+Robotics Process Automation tools have been used in various organizations especially where processes are stable and follow a specific sequence of operation.
 Most of these RPA implementations, till last year, have been more of proof of concepts, and not full fledge implementations.
 The year 2020 will see a growth of RPA implementations and its real-world benefits and challenges, and therefore will decide further on RPA adoption across the globe.
 We may also see some merger acquisitions in the RPA tools world, where every product organization is bringing its own RPA version.

-RPA certainly promises to save time, boost collaboration and reduce manual error in processes and is being also proposed as test automation tool as well, though it seems not meeting test automation requirement at least for now, we will see how RPA can be customized further to penetrate test automation area.
+RPA certainly promises to save time, boost collaboration and reduce manual error in processes and is being also proposed as a test automation tool as well, though it seems not meeting test automation requirement at least for now, we will see how RPA can be customized further to penetrate test automation area.

 Positive Take Away: The Testing team may get RPA in its arsenal and project it as a value offering to production for improving productivity and efficiency.

-With end-users’ expectations growing northwards, it becomes pertinent to provide the best experience to them across multi-channel communication mediums.
+With end-users' expectations growing northwards, it becomes pertinent to provide the best experience to them across multi-channel communication mediums.
 It covers website, mobile, load time, accessibility and usability.
 Ever-increasing competitive markets make it mandatory for companies to get their applications production tested for usability.
-A new patch with an impact on its usability, may cause a dent to its user base and revenue.
+A new patch with an impact on its usability may cause a dent to its user base and revenue.
 More focus will be put into getting usability testing.
-It will consist any or more of A/B testing, Select group usability testing, Crowd testing, friendly user testing etc.
+It will consist of any or more of A/B testing, Select group usability testing, Crowd testing, friendly user testing, etc.